alessandro-gentilini/knuth-interview-2006/README.md

 And also of Roger Price, if anybody remembers Roger Price, and he had written a short story called “Milton and the Rhinoceros”.
-And so I made a take off on Prokofiev’s “Peter and the Wolf”, with the words from “Milton and the Rhinoceros”.
-I was very naïve at the time; I had no idea about copyrights, or anything, so I took Prokofiev’s music, and I scored it for band, and I took Roger Price’s words, “Milton and the Rhinoceros”, and I made this, this piece for, I don’t know, 20 minutes or something like this, for our, for our high school band to perform.
-And I proudly gave this to our band director, and he lost it, and I’ve never seen it again.
+And so I made a take off on Prokofiev's “Peter and the Wolf”, with the words from “Milton and the Rhinoceros”.
+I was very naïve at the time; I had no idea about copyrights, or anything, so I took Prokofiev's music, and I scored it for band, and I took Roger Price's words, “Milton and the Rhinoceros”, and I made this, this piece for, I don't know, 20 minutes or something like this, for our, for our high school band to perform.
+And I proudly gave this to our band director, and he lost it, and I've never seen it again.

-So I have no idea whether it’s any good, or whatever, but there it was.
+So I have no idea whether it's any good, or whatever, but there it was.

 [6 - Interests in high school (Part 2)](http://webofstories.com/play/17065)